Pumpkin

 Libby’s uses a proprietary pumpkin known as a Dickinson pumpkin.
 Dickinson is old school, like Pilgrims and Indians old school.
 It has a beige-matte exterior with bright orange, dense, thick flesh and minimal seeds and strings.
 Really more like a pumpkin shaped butternut rather then a classic ornamental.
 Speaking of butternut…that’s my go to squash for all things squashy.
 I enjoy Acorn and a couple others, but butternut is the squash king of texture and sweetness.

-Here are a couple pumpkin recipes to play with.
-One is a simple cobbler raw diced pumpkin, and the other is a Pumpkin pie recipe that you’ll not only love, but it’s easy and healthier then the classic.
+Here are a couple recipes to play with.
+One is a simple cobbler with raw diced pumpkin, and the other is a pie recipe that you’ll not only love, but it’s easy and healthier then the classic.
 Healthy as in low glycemic, not caloric count.

 Pumpkin Pie